Andrew Jackson and land speculation

 Andrew Jackson, who became the seventh U.S. president in 1828, was personally involved in land speculation in Tennessee and Alabama.
 His military expeditions and presidential policies led to the dispossession and expulsion of Indigenous people from the southeastern United States, which in some cases benefitted land speculators.
 According to biographer Robert V. Remini, Jackson's engagement with real estate investment started early in his life and continued "almost to the moment of his death," although historians have no clear insight into how profitable it was for him or even the full extent of his involvement.

+Andrew Jackson and many of his friends and business partners of long standing, supplemented by a veritable cavalcade of aides-de-camp and junior officers collected during the War of 1812, were closely associated in these land cessions and subsequent speculative investments in Alabama, Mississippi, and, following the First Seminole War launched by Andrew Jackson, in Florida.

-Regarding an early 18th-century land speculation involving Jackson's father-in-law and other early pioneers of the Cumberland with whom Jackson was familiar, historian A. P. Whitaker wrote in 1926 that their efforts demonstrated "to what an amazing extent public office was exploited by government officials of both high and low degree to forward their interests in western lands."
+Regarding an early 18th-century land speculation involving Jackson's father-in-law John Donelson and other early pioneers of the Cumberland with whom Jackson was familiar, historian A. P. Whitaker wrote in 1926 that their efforts demonstrated "to what an amazing extent public office was exploited by government officials of both high and low degree to forward their interests in western lands."
 Gordon T. Chappell, a historian of the U.S. South, wrote in 1949 that "the role played by land speculation in bringing about the rapid development of a frontier region is nowhere more clearly seen than in that part of the Tennessee Valley which was acquired from the Indians in the Creek wars or in the eastern part of Mississippi where the land was made available for sale by the Treaty of Dancing Rabbit and the Chickasaw Treaty which provided for removal of the Indians."
-Andrew Jackson and many of his friends and business partners of long standing, supplemented by a veritable cavalcade of aides-de-camp and junior officers collected during the War of 1812, were closely associated in these land cessions and subsequent speculative investments in Alabama, Mississippi, and, following the First Seminole War launched by Andrew Jackson, in Florida.
+Land speculators was a driving force in western settlement, for good or for ill; as historian Thomas D. Clark outlined in 1939: "Their representatives traveled through the East, England, and Europe with beautifully drawn maps and thriving villages which existed only on paper.
+Many disappointed purchasers arrived in the West to find screaming panthers, canebrakes, and spring branches instead of humming and bustling cities and open rivers."
+In one 1977 study of a multigenerational westward expansion that was in lockstep with the physical and colonial progress of their Nashville neighbor Andrew Jackson, historian Nicholas Perkins Hardeman wrote, "...man was the commanding element [that] mastered the wilderness and that, in any explanation of American history, capitalism, industrial labor, urban development, the plantation, and other institutions, must not be pushed into the background.
+Free land was supposed to have had almost magical powers.
+[Per Frederick Jackson Turner,] 'The most significant thing about the American frontier is that it lies at the hither edge of free land.'"